HomeAbout BrinkOur offersOur workMeet the teamBrink FoundationBlogCareers

 Through participatory approaches, we worked with a vast network of people to uncover ideas and opportunities for the future of work and prosperity in Kenya.

-- Fragmented funding doesn’t put people at the centre.
+• Revealed how fragmented funding fails to centre people.
 The need for information, digitisation, access to affordable finance and improved policy were unsurprising ingredients for a ‘better future’ imagined by our participants, but this time, the need to combine and address these issues together, with the person at the centre, was underlined.
 People told us these aspects were typically tackled separately and could have far greater impact in aggregate.

 These recommendations were shaped with the direct input of over 700 stakeholders, ensuring they reflected the real needs and visions for the future of work in Kenya.
 These insights have sparked new local and global collaborations and are currently on tour where the food system insights will be showcased at World Food Day 2024 in a multi-sensory photo exhibition hosted by the Netherlands Food Partnership, highlighting the role of informal food systems in economic resilience.